User access options

 Users with older Citrix clients that cannot be upgraded can access stores by configuring their clients with the XenApp Services URL for a store.
 You can also enable access to your stores through XenApp Services URLs from domain-joined desktop appliances and repurposed PCs running the Citrix Desktop Lock.
 Domain-joined in this context means devices that are joined to a domain within the Microsoft Active Directory forest containing the StoreFront servers.

-StoreFront supports pass-through authentication with proximity cards through Citrix Receiver to XenApp Services URLs.
-Citrix Ready partner products use the Citrix Fast Connect API to streamline user logons through Citrix Receiver for Windows to connect to stores using the XenApp Services URL.
-Users authenticate to workstations using proximity cards and are rapidly connected to desktops and applications provided by XenDesktop and XenApp.
-For more information, see the most recent Citrix Receiver for Windows documentation.
+StoreFront supports pass-through authentication with proximity cards through Citrix Workspace app to XenApp Services URLs.
+Citrix Ready partner products use the Citrix Fast Connect API to streamline user logons through Citrix Receiver for Windows or Citrix Workspace app for Windows to connect to stores using the XenApp Services URL.
+Users authenticate to workstations using proximity cards and are rapidly connected to desktops and applications provided by Citrix Virtual Apps and Desktops.
+For more information, see the most recent Citrix Workspace for Windows documentation.

-XenApp Services URLs are intended to support users who cannot upgrade to Citrix Receiver and for scenarios where alternative access methods are not available.
+XenApp Services URLs are intended to support users who cannot upgrade to Citrix Workspace app and for scenarios where alternative access methods are not available.
 When you decide whether to use XenApp Services URLs to provide users with access to your stores, consider the following restrictions.